I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Devotees of an odd philosophy claim people can live off what is called in Sanskrit “prana.”
 It translates into English as “life air.”
-So, instead of chowing down on pork chops and two veg, practitioners eat air.
+So, instead of chowing down on pork chops and vegetables, practitioners eat air.

 Prahlad Jani was an Indian monk who claimed he hadn’t eaten any food nor drunk any water since 1940.
 He said he was kept alive by the Hindu goddess Amba and sunshine.
 Kind of like a solar panel?

 The concept is found in some ancient traditions of Japan, Polynesia, and China.
 Judaism, Islam, and Christianity have all advocated fasting as a path to spiritual enlightenment.
 Mahatma Gandhi fasted frequently and said the practice was “the truest prayer.”

 But breatharianism is extreme fasting; neither eating nor drinking―ever.
 It is not possible to do this without dying within a few days.
-The human body adapts to starvation by first slowing down metabolism, then burning glucose.
+The human body adapts to starvation by first slowing down metabolism and then burning glucose.
 When that runs out it turns muscle into glucose before consuming fat.
 But, you’ll be dead before most of that happens because you can only survive seven to 10 days without water.

 There aren't any exceptions to this rule; if you don't give the body the fuel it needs it dies.
 And, you can't suck vitamin C, potassium, or iron out of the air.

 The World According to Ellen Greve

 The no-food-nor-water gang call themselves breatharians and one major guru of the fad is Ellen Greve.
 She’s an Australian woman who quickly realized that peddling her dietary advice needed a name with more pizzazz than Ellen Greve, so nowadays she’s called Jasmuheen.

 She is sustained, she says, by what she calls “Cosmic Micro Fuel.”
 Apparently, it’s all around us and it’s free even in the grocery stores where we waste our money on food.
 Silly Billies, aren’t we?